Vera van Pol: 2015-2016

 Van Pol won the all-around, vault, and floor exercise titles at the 2015 Dutch Championships and won the silver medal on the balance beam behind Sanne Wevers.
 At the FIT Challenge in Ghent, the Dutch team finished seventh and van Pol placed twenty-fourth in the all-around.
 She then competed at a friendly meet against Great Britain and placed eighth all-around.
 Her final competition of the year was the 2015 Voronin Cup in Moscow where she placed fourth in the team, all-around, uneven bars, balance beam, and floor exercise.

 Van Pol began her 2016 season at the Sidijk Tournament in Heerenveen where she finished third on the balance beam behind Emma Larsson and Céline van Gerner.
 Then in March, she competed at the Glasgow World Cup finishing seventh in the all-around with a total score of 51.465.
 The next week she traveled to Stuttgart to compete in the DTB Team Challenge and competed on the uneven bars and balance beam to help the Dutch team place seventh.
-Her next competition was the IAG SportEvent, a domestic event held in Hertogenbosch.
+Her next competition was the IAG SportEvent, a domestic event held in 's-Hertogenbosch.
 She placed fourth in the all-around with a total score of 53.498 and had the second-highest score on the vault and uneven bars, both behind Eythora Thorsdottir.
 Then at the Dutch Championships, she won the gold medal on vault and placed eleventh all-around and on balance beam and ninth on uneven bars.
 Then in July at the Dutch Olympic Qualifier, she finished fifth in the all-around.
 She was selected to represent the Netherlands at the 2016 Summer Olympics alongside Eythora Thorsdottir, Céline van Gerner, Lieke Wevers, and Sanne Wevers.
 In the qualification round, van Pol competed on the vault and floor exercise, scoring a 14.266 and a 13.500 respectively, and helping the Netherlands qualify for the team final in eighth place.
 She scored a 14.100 on vault during the team final where the Netherlands finished seventh.